KSDeshappriya/Easy-Translator--vscode-extension-/README.md

 3. Search for and select "SL Easy Translator: Show Input Box."

 4. Enter the target language code (e.g., "de" for German) and press Enter.
+If you don't know the language codes, you can find them here.
+[Language-Codes](ISO639.1.md)

 5. SL Easy Translator will gracefully carry out the translation to the specified language.